One Fine Spring Day

-One Fine Spring Day is a South Korean feature film released by Sidus and Applause Films in 2001.
-Directed by Hur Jin-ho (of Christmas in August), the film is a portrait of a love affair - from its blossoming in spring, to its decline as the years pass.
+One Fine Spring Day (Korean: 봄날은 간다) is a 2001 romantic drama film directed by Hur Jin-ho (of Christmas in August).
+Starring Yoo Ji-tae and Lee Young-ae, the film is a portrait of a love affair—from its blossoming in spring to its decline as the years pass.
+The film was theatrically released in South Korea on September 29, 2001.

 Plot

-Sound engineer Sang-woo meets local DJ Eun-soo on a recording trip in the quest for nature's voice.
-They succeed in capturing various sensual sounds as well as each other's tenderness.
-Their love flourishes as spring comes along, but Sang-woo's ever intensifying passion often reminds Eun-soo of her tragic past.
-She knows only too well how passion can vanish like a sound, and how love always surrenders to its end.
+Sound engineer Sang-woo meets female radio DJ Eun-soo as they work together on a project capturing sounds from nature.
+They succeed in capturing various sounds and are attracted to one another.
+They start a relationship, but Sang-woo's intensifying passion reminds Eun-soo of her tragic past.
+She knows only too well how passion can vanish like a sound, and how love always ends.